On Rayleigh-Type Formulas for a Non-local Boundary Value Problem Associated with an Integral Operator Commuting with the Laplacian: Introduction

-The purpose of this article is to prove recursion formulas for power sums for the eigenvalues of a problem which has arisen in recent work by one of us \cite{SAITO-LAPEIG-ACHA}.
-We concentrate on the one-dimensional case for the non-local boundary value problem (BVP) described in \cite{SAITO-LAPEIG-ACHA}.
 Our recursion formulas emulate those developed by various authors for Rayleigh functions, or power sums, involving roots of various transcendental equations.
 It was Euler who first found the first few closed expressions for what later came to be known as the Rayleigh function \cite{EULER1781} (see also \cite[Sec.~15.5]{WATSON-BESSEL}, \cite{DUTKA}):

-where $j_{\nu,n}$ denotes the $n$-th positive root of $z^{-\nu} J_{\nu}(z)$, and $J_{\nu}(z)$ is the Bessel function of the first kind of order $\nu$.
+where $j_{\nu,n}$ denotes the $n$-th positive root of $z^{-\nu} J_{\nu}(z)$, and $J_{\nu}(z)$ is the Bessel function of the first kind of order $\nu$ \cite[Chap.~9]{AS}, \cite[Chap.~10]{NIST}.
 Euler's method was further developed by Lord Rayleigh \cite{RAYLEIGH} and Carlitz \cite{CARLITZ1}.
 Both Euler and Rayleigh analyzed eigenvalues of oscillations of physical systems (a hanging chain for Euler and a circular membrane for Rayleigh), which aroused their interest in computing zeros of the Bessel functions.
 By exploiting a differential equation of Riccati-type satisfied by the function $z^{-\nu} J_{\nu}(z)$, Kishore \cite{KISHORE1, KISHORE2, KISHORE3} developed recursion formulas for $\sigma_{2\ell}(\nu)$, starting with the known expression, due to Euler and Rayleigh